vpriyanca/Unsupervised-Learning-Clustering/README.md

 ## Running the Code
 Open the project in a Jupyter environment or your preferred Python IDE.
 Run the scripts or notebook (e.g., ADL_Clustering.ipynb) in sequence to:
-	1. Clean and preprocess data.
+1.Clean and preprocess data.
-	2. Apply feature transformation.
+2.Apply feature transformation.
-	3. Train K-Means and K-Modes models.
+3.Train K-Means and K-Modes models.
-	4. Visualize clusters using PCA.
+4.Visualize clusters using PCA.
-	5. Evaluate performance using clustering metrics.
+5.Evaluate performance using clustering metrics.

 ## Models
 The project implements two clustering algorithms: